abertschi/ad-free/rick_and_morty.md

 During the weekend of 19-11-17, ad-free got alot of traffic on it's download page.
 As I don't track downloads or usage data by design, traffic on the download site is just a proxy.
-Nontheless, the rise of popularity made me decide to discontinue the interdimensional cable plugin as I do not own the rights to play interdimensional cable tracks.
+Nontheless, the rise in popularity made me decide to discontinue the interdimensional cable plugin as I do not own the rights to play interdimensional cable tracks.